Automated Weather Stations

 VIDEO: The video below was produced by the Colorado Division of Aeronautics and documents the many obstacles Colorado's Communications Technicians face with the task repairing and maintaining our network of mountain automated weather observation systems.
 The Colorado Division of Aeronautics would like to pay special thanks to the technicians with the Governor's Office of Information Technology who work extremely hard to keep accurate mountain weather informations flowing out to the public.

 Mt.
-Werner (3MW) ***AWOS down for repair and relocation until summer 2015***
+Werner (3MW) ***AWOS down for repair and relocation until spring 2016***

-Wolf Creek Pass (CPW) ***Out of Service for repair and relocation until late July, 2015***
+Wolf Creek Pass (CPW) ***Out of Service for repair until mid August, 2015***